hyperledger/besu-docs/docs/Tutorials/Privacy/Configuring-Privacy.md

 !!! note

     After starting the first Tessera node and before starting the other nodes, the log message `failed to connect to node` displays.
     This is normal behavior.
-Until the other peer nodes have started, your node is not connected and displays this warning.
+Until you start the other peer nodes, your node is not connected and displays this warning.
     You can continue to start the other nodes.

 ## 5. Start Besu Node-1